 Just this weekend I heard the story of James, a constituent in my riding who is just starting a young family.
 He had a great job, a well-paying job with benefits.
 He worked for a company that had been in operation in Alberta for over 25 years.
 Unfortunately he was laid off, as the company was forced to shut down and move its operations to the United States.

 James has not been able to find work in over a year because of the economic situation in Alberta.
 He has seen first-hand the impacts the stalling economy has had on his living situation.
 It is situations like James' that are leading to the frustration, desperation and hopelessness at the root of the unity crisis we are seeing in western Canada.

-To make matters worse, there is an unprecedented number of small businesses claiming bankruptcy.
+To make matters worse, there are an unprecedented number of small businesses claiming bankruptcy.
 Canadians have seen the government raise taxes, spend wastefully and rack up massive deficits.
-Canadians are worried and for good reason.
+Canadians are worried, and for good reason.

 We are here today for this important debate.
 We are calling on the government to provide documents discussing warnings or concerns of economic downturns, the potential impact on the fiscal framework, or advice or recommendations on how to deal with them, and that those documents be provided to the House within 45 days following the adoption of this motion.

 We are requesting documents going back to November 2015 because today's economic situation is not something that just happened overnight.
 Many experts have been warning about this situation for many years.

 Constituents in my riding of Edmonton Mill Woods and right across Alberta have felt the effects the Liberal government has had on the economy the hardest.
 Alberta saw four straight months of job losses at the end of last year, resulting in nearly 10,000 jobs lost in a four-month span.
 That is 10,000 families receiving the devastating news from their family members when they came home from work that they had just lost their job.